Information for New Members

 Tu3a has grown to its present membership of over 1200 from the original 200 members in 2000.

-There are more than 90 interest groups, meeting in members’ homes, in halls or out on visits.
+There are 80+ interest groups, meeting in members' homes, in halls or out on visits.

 In addition, Theatre and Travel Outings are open to all members, as are the speaker meetings, which are held on the first Wednesday of most months.